Sovereign Housing Association Ltd - Modern Slavery Statement 20-21

 Sovereign Housing Association and its subsidiaries will not support or deal with any business knowingly involved in slavery or human trafficking.
-The Board of Directors and all senior management shall take responsibility for implementing this policy statement and its objectives and shall provide adequate resources (training, etc.) and investment to ensure that slavery and human trafficking is not taking place within the organisation and within its supply chains.
+The Board of Directors and all senior management take responsibility for implementing this policy statement and its objectives and provide adequate resources (training, etc.) and investment to ensure that slavery and human trafficking is not taking place within the organisation and within its supply chains.

 In terms of oversight, procurement and compliance are reviewed by the Audit and Risk Committee of the Board regularly.
-This policy statement will be reviewed by the Board annually and published.
+This statement will be reviewed by the Board annually and published.

-Supplier adherence to our values
+Supplier Adherence to our Values

 Sovereign has zero tolerance to slavery and human trafficking and we expect all those in our supply chain and contractors to comply with our values.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our procurement and supply chains within our business, we continue to aim to provide training to relevant members of staff.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our procurement and supply chains within our business, we continue to provide training to relevant members of staff.

 We also continue to provide training to our frontline staff to help them identify potential cases of slavery and human trafficking and how to report them.

-During this financial year Sovereign Housing intends to further expand the steps it takes to combat modern slavery and human trafficking as follows:
+During this financial year Sovereign Housing intends to expand further the steps it takes to combat modern slavery and human trafficking as follows:

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year ending 31st March 2018.
+This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year ending 31st March 2021.

-Date of Board Approval: 17 May 2018
+Date of Board Approval: 29 July 2021